To: The Lucile Project Home Page

 “Yes," he said, "I call this my book saloon.
 It is the fourth beer saloon we have taken over and devoted to a better business."

-The p1ace had indeed been a cheap liquor saloon, and the long, battered bar, with its well-worn foot-rail was still in evidence amid the piles of books.
+The place had indeed been a cheap liquor saloon, and the long, battered bar, with its well-worn foot-rail was still in evidence amid the piles of books.
 There had as yet no time to remove it.
-Why the American Library Association had chosen to house itself in these erstwhile saloons I did not particu1arly inquire, but rumor has it that Hoboken, New Jersey, the scene of these activities, has long been oversupplied with saloons, especially by the waterfront, and that mi1itary regulations forced some of them out of business, with resulting benefit to literature.
+Why the American Library Association had chosen to house itself in these erstwhile saloons I did not particu1arly inquire, but rumor has it that Hoboken, New Jersey, the scene of these activities, has long been oversupplied with saloons, especially by the waterfront, and that military regulations forced some of them out of business, with resulting benefit to literature.

-Here then, to these book sa1oons come from all over the United States books and magazines that are to go overseas to our soldiers and sailors.
+Here then, to these book saloons come from all over the United States books and magazines that are to go overseas to our soldiers and sailors.
 The scene is an interesting one.
 In one room porters were busily engaged in nailing up the boxes of books that are to entertain and instruct our men overseas.

 "How do you get these books?”
 I asked.